Last Updated on February 8, 2023 by Matt

 Take it from someone who’s done this mistake quite a few times.
 If you’re not warm and comfortable while riding in the rain, whether it is because you’re cold, you’re wet, or you can’t see, the chances of an accident will increase.

-Get thick, warm clothes, waterproof if possible.
+Get thick, warm clothes suitable for scooter rides.
+They should be waterproof if possible as well.
 Get a full-face scooter helmet that will prevent the wind and rain from getting into your face.

 Tape the gaps in the deck